40 Best Freelance Writing Jobs and Proofreading Jobs (2023)

-Being one of the first few freelance job websites, ProBlogger hosts a wide range of contract, full-time, part-time and freelance jobs in the writing and proofreading space.
+Being one of the first freelance writing job websites, ProBlogger hosts a wide range of contract, full-time, part-time, and freelance jobs in the writing and proofreading space.

-Candidates also get access to a free dashboard wherein they can create an online resume, manage their job applications and set up job alerts.
+Candidates also get access to a free dashboard wherein they can create an online resume, manage their job applications, and set up free writer job alerts.

-Similar to ProBlogger, BloggingPro is a free service for people seeking jobs related to starting a blog, content writing, copywriting, proofreading, editing, and technical writing.
+Similar to ProBlogger, BloggingPro is a free service for content writers and technical writers seeking jobs related to starting a blog, content writing, copywriting, proofreading, blogging, editing, and technical writing.

 The website is updated daily with new jobs and claims to have a response time of 24-48 hours.

-You also get to create your own freelance profile to highlight your work and stand out to potential recruiters.
+You also get to create your own freelance profile to highlight your freelance writing work and stand out to potential recruiters.